 Mermaid Quay, the top dining & leisure destination on the waterfront in the heart of Cardiff Bay, is set to undergo a comprehensive refurbishment.
 The popular centre, which will celebrate its 20th anniversary next year, has welcomed over 100 million visitors since it opened in 1999.

-Planning and other relevant applications for a broad package of public realm works have now been submitted to Cardiff City Council as part of a wider strategy of improvements.
-Subject to consents being granted, the centre owners – Schroder UK Real Estate Fund – hope to implement the plans in phases over the next few years.
+Planning and other relevant consents for a broad package of public realm works have now been secured from Cardiff City Council as part of a wider strategy of improvements.
+The centre owners – Schroder UK Real Estate Fund – will implement the plans in phases over the next few years.

 In addition to extensive redecoration and new wall finishes, the plans envisage new paving, lighting, landscaping, signage and wayfinding, entrance markers, seating and street furniture throughout the 150,000 sq ft centre.

 The plans will transform the appearance of Mermaid Quay, creating a contemporary dockside feel in keeping with its stunning waterfront location and ensuring that the centre retains its status as one of the most popular leisure locations in Wales.
 This approach is in line with Cardiff Council’s ambitious vision for the future of Cardiff Bay.